U of A University of Arkansas Division of Agriculture

 When you register as a client, and keep your registration active by submitting monthly activity reports, the bid-match system matches the filters in your client profile to over a thousand sources to identify the bid opportunities that fit your interests.
 The system posts the results on your individual site, and sends you a reminder e-mail that contains the link to that site.
 The link might be a big blue button that says "View Bids" or it might be a hyperlink, depending on how your e-mail system displays it.
 When you connect to that link, you will see a chart on which each date for the past month or so appears, with a row of numbers under headings that identify the sources of your bids.
 The first time you view this page, you should save it into your internet browser "Favorites" or "Bookmark" it so you can look at it any time, day or night, whether you see the e-mail reminder or not.
 At the right end of each row is a "View" link, which reveals every bid opportunity the system found for you on that date, listed in plain text format.
 You can scan quickly through this list to find ones that might be interesting.
 You will see another "View" link beside each one, which reveals the original document in its original format, which might be easier to read.
 Sometimes, the document is merely an announcement and contains yet another link to the full solicitation which you can download if you like.
 Thus, you don’t have to download and read every single complete document only to find that many are not interesting; it saves your time by giving you the quick text list to select from.
 If you are not satisfied with the collection of bid opportunities the system found for you, or if it didn’t find anything at all, you should contact our office to have the search filters revised.

 Because our funding comes from Congress through the Defense Logistics Agency (DLA) and they require evidence that the money is producing results.
 Our mission is to help Arkansas companies generate revenues and create or retain jobs, and we need your report of sales in order to provide statistical results to DLA.
 Without this proof, they will not continue funding our Center, and we will not be able to provide you with the bid opportunities, counseling, technical assistance, and other services that you rely on.
 You can submit your report online any time that is convenient, not just monthly.
 Some clients enter each sale as it occurs throughout the month; others compile all their data and submit it on a certain date each month that is convenient for them.
-Clients that fail to report their sales have their services suspended because we can’t prove the results of providing the services.
-Clients that just fill in "No Sales to Report" are questioned to determine whether it is true that they are not making any sales at all because you can’t stay in business for long that way, and we need to know if our service is not helping you in any way so we can correct our deficiency.
-Some clients don’t realize they are to report all sales that in any way resulted from our assistance, but if we never taught you anything at all that helped you become capable of making the sale, you don’t have to report it.
+Clients that fail to report their sales have their services suspended because we can't prove the results of providing the services.
+Clients that just fill in "No Sales to Report" are questioned to determine whether it is true that they are not making any sales at all because you can't stay in business for long that way, and we need to know if our service is not helping you in any way so we can correct our deficiency.
+Some clients don't realize they are to report all sales that in any way resulted from our assistance.
+However, if we never taught you anything at all that helped you become capable of making the sale, you don't have to report it.
 If you sell to a company that in turn sells to a government agency, that is reportable as a subcontract.
 If you sell to a school district, economic development district, public utility, hospital, or any local operation that is supported by tax money, that is reportable.
 When in doubt, report it, and use the text box on the data entry screen to express your doubts.
 We actually read these reports.
-And we post the statistical summaries on our Web site, where you can see how your data contribute to the results we report to the government.
+And we post the statistical summaries on our Web site, where you can see how your data contributes to the results we report to the government.

 How do I submit my activity report?

 On your "Daily Bids" site, in the menu across the top of the red banner, you will find an item called "Awards," which has a link to the reporting screen.
 You will see the list of awards you have reported previously, and you can select one of two buttons, "Report Award" or "No Awards to Report."
 Make sure the correct date is filled in, especially if you are reporting retroactively for a previous month.
 Fill in the other fields, and select the appropriate choices from the pull-down pick-lists for the type of agency and for prime contract or subcontract.
 When you push the "Submit" button, it will automatically imprint a certification statement that this is true and valid information.
 Within a few days, your new report will be added to the list.
 You should report every sale separately unless you have a high volume of small orders with one customer, such as credit card sales, which you can batch at the end of the month into one report and identify in the text block how many sales are batched.
 The word "award" means any purchase order, contract, subcontract, credit card sale, cash sale, or other transaction.
 It includes delivery orders or task orders under IDIQ contracts such as blanket orders or Schedules.
-Some people would prefer to submit the report on paper by fax or postal mail, and we can no longer handle that; we need them submitted directly into the system from which we compile our statistical report to the Feds.
+Some people would prefer to submit the report on paper by fax or postal mail.
+We can no longer do that.
+We need them submitted directly into the system from which we compile our statistical report to the DLA.

 How do I change my company’s information in your database, such as if we move, or if we add or drop a line of products or services?

-How do I get a DUNS Number and a CCR code?
+How do I get a DUNS Number?

 How do I get a GSA number?
 My customers won't buy from me without it.

-There is no such thing as a "GSA Number", and it is not a simple registration process at all.
-The number that your customers are asking you for is the contract number on your Federal Supply Schedule, which is a complex, difficult, indefinite-delivery-indefinite-quantity (IDIQ) type of contract that will take months for you to apply for.
-Refer to our "Education in Government Contracting" web page for information about our Government Contracting Course, which will prepare you for this advanced contracting method.
+quantity (IDIQ) type of contract that will take months for you to apply for.
+You may go to GSA.gov and see “becoming a vendor”.
+Then, take the course.
 We recommend that newcomers to the federal marketplace should not even consider this contracting vehicle until they have a year or more experience in federal contracting transactions, because the time and effort necessary to prepare the GSA proposal would be wasted if you decide not to pursue the federal market after all, and because GSA requires a "past performance" record in order to pre-qualify a company for this type of contract.
 We recommend that you tell these customers that you will apply for the Schedule if there is enough business to warrant the effort, and ask for their estimate of future orders they would place with you, so you can decide if it's worthwhile for you.
 Remember that the GSA Schedule is a contract for future sales and it does not guarantee that anyone will order from you.
 Meanwhile, offer to sell to them via "purchase card" or "Visa card" and ask what their authorized limit is (usually $3,000 but sometimes more per order).
 Then focus on customers that do not require the GSA Schedule until you can devote several months of intense effort to compile the proposal.
 We will help you with it, but we recommend you take the Course first.

 Back to Arkansas Procurement Assistance Center